OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ./ofs-common/scripts/common/syn/build_top.sh --ofss tools/ofss_config/n6001.ofss n6001:flat work_n6001_12x10
   ```

-#### **4.9.3 Walkthrough: Modify the Ethernet Sub-System With Pre-Made HSSI OFSS Plus Additional Modifications**
+#### **4.8.3 Walkthrough: Modify the Ethernet Sub-System With Pre-Made HSSI OFSS Plus Additional Modifications**

 This walkthrough describes how to use OFSS to first modify the Ethernet-SS, then make additional modifications on top.
-Refer to section [HSSI IP OFSS File] for detailed information about modifications supported by Ethernet-SS OFSS files.
+Refer to section [HSSI IP OFSS File](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#2126-hssi-ip-ofss-file) for detailed information about modifications supported by Ethernet-SS OFSS files.
 This flow is useful for users who whish to leverage pre-made OFSS settings, but make additional modifications not natively supported by OFSS.

 Pre-Requisites: